Projects

 What does the owner need after the work?

-Acceptance notes, maintenance references, service history, and closeout items keep the project usable.
+Acceptance notes, maintenance references, service history, and remaining items keep the project usable.

 Field Records

-Texas project site yard used to review field access, staging area, and work context
+Texas project site yard used to review field access, delivery area, and work context

 Context